…or an analyst.

 That way, we make more profit.
 But first, we’ve got to fix the energy sector.
 Without electricity (not NEPA), the costs of production will increase and will spill over to the product price and chase buyers away.

 We don’t negotiate with terrorists but we get to advise them to sheath their machetes, pin their grenades and keep away their guns.

 If they refuse to, we employ military action against them without holding back.
-Ergo, the allocation of funds on defence has to be stepped up and there should be adequate implementation of the allocation at the right time.Instead of just exporting the raw produce, we could (and should) start manufacturing finished… Click To Tweet
+Ergo, the allocation of funds on defence has to be stepped up and there should be adequate implementation of the allocation at the right time.Instead of just exporting the raw produce, we could (and should) start manufacturing finished products and export them.
+Click To Tweet

 Questions.
 More questions.
 Like these.

 But were these questions asked or did the campaign team focus solely or getting an opposition party out just to sit down, play the blame game and watch the economy swerve from left and right without a concrete direction?